|

 do not have a strong magentoception, however, experiments have demonstrated

-that we do tend to have some sense of magnetic fields.
-The mechanism for this
+that we do tend to have some

-is not completely understood; it is theorized that this has something to do
+understood; it is theorized that this has something to do with deposits of iron

-with deposits of iron oxide in our noses.
-This would make sense if that is
+oxide in our noses.
+This would make sense if that is correct as

-correct as humans who are given magnetic implants have been shown to have a
+humans who are given magnetic

-much stronger magnetoception than humans without.
+implants have been shown to have a much stronger magnetoception than humans

 Equilibrioception:

-your balance and sense body movement in terms of acceleration and directional
+that allows you to keep your balance and sense body movement in terms of

-changes.
-This sense also allows for perceiving gravity.
-The sensory system for
+acceleration and directional changes.
+This sense also allows for perceiving

-this is found in your inner ears and is called the vestibular labyrinthine
+gravity.
+The sensory system for this is found in your inner ears and is called

-system.
-Anyone who's ever had this sense go out on them on occasion knows how
+the vestibular labyrinthine system.
+Anyone who's ever had this sense go out on

-important this is.
-When it's not working or malfunctioning, you literally can't
+them on occasion knows how important this is.
+When it's not working or

-tell up from down and moving from one location to another without aid is
+malfunctioning, you literally can't tell up from down and moving from one

 Stretch Receptors:

-These are found in
+These are found in such places as

-dilation of blood
+receptor, that senses dilation of blood vessels,

-vessels, is also often involved in headaches.
+is also often involved in headaches.

 Chemoreceptors: